Could Navy be the newest color name to capture parents’ imagination?

 Navi and Navie have gained in use, too.

-More than anything, this name almost certainly owes its success to the chart-topping Ava.
+More than anything, the baby name Navy almost certainly owes its success to the chart-topping Ava.
 Other names, like Olivia, Evelyn, Ivy, and Avery, are powered by that middle-V, too.

 I should know I am the Grandmother of